Remote voting in the U.S. House hits a second anniversary, but it may be its last - NewsBreak

 “But while conditions and rules necessitate proxy voting, Rep. Beyer will continue to help his colleagues as he has done since mid-2020.”

-The post Remote voting in the U.S. House hits a second anniversary, but it may be its last appeared first on Minnesota Reformer .
+The post Remote voting in the U.S. House hits a second anniversary, but it may be its last appeared first on Michigan Advance .

 Comments / 0